-Sales & Advertising Transparency:
+Sales & Advertising Transparency

-Customer Service & Technical Support:
+Customer Service & Technical Support

 If you peruse through our readers’ comments below, you’ll see that poor customer service is a common complaint.
 While this is an issue with most merchant account providers, it’s particularly acute with a company as large as TSYS.
 While they clearly have the financial resources to improve the quality of their customer service, they simply haven’t done it.

-Negative Reviews & Complaints:
+Negative Reviews & Complaints

-- Early termination fees.
-There were a number of complaints from merchants who were charged a $250 early termination fee despite having a signed waiver in their contract.
+- Early Termination Fees: There were several complaints from merchants who were charged a $250 early termination fee despite having a signed waiver in their contract.
 This can happen due to a miscommunication – or a lack of communication – between the sales representative who set up the account and the billing department.
 If this happens to you, insist on a refund and provide a copy of your waiver.
 You’ll get your money back.
 Also, beware of the automatic renewal clause in your contract.
 If you wait too long to notify TSYS that you’re closing your account, you’ll be on the hook for another year.
 When there are many other merchant account providers that don’t charge an ETF or lock you into a long-term contract at all, it becomes hard to justify signing up with TSYS.

-- Expensive terminal leases.
-While TSYS seems to be moving toward selling their terminals outright, there are still a lot of complaints from merchants who were signed up for a 48-month non-cancellable lease.
+- Expensive Equipment Leases: While TSYS seems to be moving toward selling their terminals outright, there are still a lot of complaints from merchants who were signed up for a 48-month non-cancellable lease.
 Whether you stick with your lease for the entire four years or cancel early, you’ll pay the same: thousands of dollars for a machine that you can purchase outright for only several hundred dollars.

-Positive Reviews & Testimonials:
+Positive Reviews & Testimonials

-You’ll find seven video testimonials on the TSYS website, all of which seem genuine and realistic in terms of the comments made (even if much of it is not really useful information).
+You’ll find eleven video testimonials on the TSYS YouTube channel, all of which seem genuine and realistic in terms of the comments made (even if much of it is not really useful information).
 While it is, of course, an extremely small sampling of all TSYS customers, I do appreciate seeing a few satisfied customers speaking about their experiences.
 The interviewed merchants cited low rates and excellent customer service as two of the best features of TSYS.
 While this may seem ironic considering what we’ve had to say about their rates and customer service, remember that people are easily a hundred times more likely to complain than they are to praise.
-If you’ve had a positive experience with TSYS, please let us know about it in the Comments below.
+If you’ve had a positive experience with TSYS, please let us know about it in the Comments section below.